Home Town: Kennewick, Washington

 Further, international health is a calling that helps Enrique continue to grow in many ways.
 Residents are invited to visit his Peru to help teach workshops on different topics in maternal- infant health.
 They also see patients, learn tropical medicine, and plan public health projects on small budgets while coordinating 40 foot ship containers of donated medical supplies.

 His wife is a high school counselor and former math teacher from New Jersey who leads a Girl Scout troop.
 He does not lead his son’s cub scouts yet but will soon.
 Enrique was an Eagle Scout so he knows how to tie knots, build zip lines, and make big fires.
 He and his wife have two children, 12 and 8 years old, and a dog.
-They love to ski, fish, surf, hike, play soccer, and spend time in nature.
+They love to ski, camp, fish, surf, hike, play soccer, and spend time in nature.
 Enrique enjoys cooking, organizing pick up soccer games, coaching all of his kids’ sports, listening to his kids play music and perform in plays.